b.ed course

 • Accreditation:

-Ensure that if you received your bachelor’s degree from an open university, the university is recognised by the UGC (University Grants Commission) or the Distance Education Council (DEC).
+Ensure that if you received your bachelor’s degree from an open university, the university is recognized by the UGC (University Grants Commission) or the Distance Education Council (DEC).

 • Go to the official website of your preferred college and register.